robert-hh/Micropython-Editor/README.md

     to the file mpconfigport.h of the cc3200 branch, rebuild the binary it, and load it to WiPy.
 - pesp8266.py: A version of for the esp8266 port.
-It requires frozen byte code to be enabled, which available as PR2067.
+It requires frozen byte code to be enabled, which available from version 1.8.1 on.
+In order to use it, you have to put pesp8266 into the directory esp8266/modules and rebuild micropython.
 A cross-compiled version may executed from the file system.
 You have to create a new build, adding:

      `#define MICROPY_PERSISTENT_CODE_LOAD (1)`